 Better yet, they are super easy to make in big batches!
 So, not only are you making a tasty snack, but it will last for months in the fridge when properly sealed.

 Homemade pickled jalapeños can be as simple as combining water, vinegar, salt, and a few herbs and spices.
 This brine is boiled and poured over the sliced jalapeños, and voila: A crisp, crunchy, tangy, and gift-able treat.

 Tip: Use green jalapeños for making pickles – red jalapeños will turn soft much quicker.

 2. Make spicy homemade salsa

 Salsa is one of those summer snacks that we can’t get enough of.
-It is amazing to put together simple, homegrown ingredients to create a mouthwatering appetizer.
+It is amazing to put together a few simple, homegrown ingredients to create a mouthwatering appetizer.